TtheBC01/Meta-Transaction-Example/README.md

 # Simple Meta-Transaction Example

-This repo shows how to use the OpenZeppelin meta-transaction library to implement an [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771) compatible contract using the OpenZeppelin contract library.
+This repo shows how to implement an [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771) compatible contract using the OpenZeppelin contract library.
 The example also relies on [EIP-712](https://eips.ethereum.org/EIPS/eip-712) for typed data signing.
 The example uses the [Hardhat](https://hardhat.org/) framework for compilation and execution.